 ----------------------

-Weather inputs such as cloud cover, humidity, wind, and precipitation come from Yr.no, the forecast service of the Norwegian Meteorological Institute.
-Visibility scores combine these weather inputs with visibility prediction models and historical viewing patterns around the mountain.
+Weather inputs such as cloud cover, humidity, wind, and precipitation come from [Yr.no](https://www.yr.no/), delivered through the [MET Norway Locationforecast 2.0 API](https://api.met.no/weatherapi/locationforecast/2.0/documentation) under the Norwegian Meteorological Institute's [open data licence](https://api.met.no/doc/License).
+Visibility scores come from a third-party Japanese forecast provider and are combined with those weather inputs and historical viewing patterns around the mountain.
+Nothing on this page is generated by a language model.

-Forecasts cover 10 days ahead.
-Like every weather-driven prediction, they become more reliable as the date approaches, so a score for tomorrow carries more weight than a score nine days out.
-Treat the far end of the forecast as guidance for planning, not as a promise.
+Forecasts cover 10 days ahead, at two locations and two periods per day, which is 40 published scores per refresh.
+Like every weather-driven prediction, they become more reliable as the date approaches, so a score for tomorrow carries far more weight than a score nine days out.
+Treat anything past roughly day five as guidance for choosing a week, not as a promise about a specific morning.

 Update schedule